ashesh-0/kaggle_competitions/sales_prediction/README.md

 2. We then create features on top of the sales.
 They include lagged features, rolling features, oldness of shops, items, item shop pairs, text features from name of shops, items and item_categories.
 3. We fit a Catboost model.

+# Best configuration:
+ 1. Nearest neighbours [2,4,6,8] with no weights.